KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/11-fall-casting-out.md

 * **Agent:** The primary agent of this transgression is Lucifer (IL₄ (IDL: Nyxea)), the Inverse Logos or "mind" of the rebellion, who asserts his IL₄ (mirror) reality against the L₄ (original).

 * **Consequence:** The Khaonic Tree is affirmed in its separation.
-Rooted in IL₅ (VOS: Nekron) and architected by IL₄ (IDL: Nyxea), it projects its inverse, mimetic structure acclivously toward the L₁ node (where it becomes the Serpent/Beast).
+Rooted in IL₅ (VOS: Nekron) and architected by IL₄ (IDL: Nyxea), it projects its inverse, mimetic structure acclivously toward the L₁ node (where it becomes the Serpent / Beast).

 ### 3. The Fall of Sophia (Gnostic)